 Tapping into creative potential

 Feelings of anxiety, depression, and anger are often the result of a slow dampening of spirit and a growing sense that you’re living someone else’s life while yours is passing away before your eyes.
 You may long for a sense of motivation, energy and purpose, but instead find yourself stopped in your tracks by old fears, limiting beliefs or negative self-talk.
-Read more about creativity and how ChangeWork Strategies can help you move past old fears while discovering your creative potential and sense of the possible.
+Read more about creativity.
+And rest assured, therapy can help you move past old fears while discovering your creative potential and sense of the possible.

 Anxious, depressed and angry feelings often arise from not being able to say what you mean or mean what you say.
 Fears about being perceived as stupid, uncaring, unkind or self-absorbed may prevent you from speaking your truth and getting your needs met.
 These fears may also prevent you from being present to what others say and need.
 Learning effective communication skills can enhance your relationships, your work environment and your self-esteem.
 Learn more about effective communication strategies.